About the owner:

 Erin works with people with substance use disorders, dual diagnosis and other mental health disorders in a garden setting in Connecticut.

-She is the the President of the American Horticultural Therapy Association as well as the President of the local northeast HT network.
+She is the Immediate Past President of the American Horticultural Therapy Association as well as the President of the local northeast HT network.
 She is passionate about native plants and butterflies, as she volunteers in her spare time as the Butterfly consultant for the Pawling Nature Reserve in Pawling, NY.

 What is Horticultural Therapy you ask?